zopefoundation/zope.componentvocabulary/README.txt

-This package provides various ZCML directives (view, resource) and a user interface related to local component management.
+This package contains various vocabularies.